A259 Bognor Regis to Littlehampton pedestrian and cycle route

 Details of the design and construction of the A259 Bognor Regis to Littlehampton cycle route.

-A scheme to provide a safe and direct route for pedestrians and cyclists travelling between Bognor Regis and Littlehampton will soon be underway.
+We are making good progress on the construction of a scheme to provide a safe and direct route for pedestrians and cyclists travelling between Bognor Regis and Littlehampton.

 The proposed scheme of around 4.5km in length will include: